Judge Brennan’s

 “But why kill Jack?” she said to herself out loud.
 “Whatever could he have done to deserve that?”

 The local Floral Hill PD were used to being called to Judge Brennan’s address, but not under these circumstances.
 Usually, it was a drunk that needed help moving along toward home, a fight over politics or religion.
-Many times, a woman, but never murder, not in Floral Hill.
+Many times, a woman, but never murder, not in Flower Hill.

 When the police arrived on the scene, they were unable to understand what Jane was saying so they could not enter the premises to see the body.
 When Jane exited the bar, she did hit the exit bar on the door but did not unlock the door, so the police were at a standstill as to what was inside, and how to get to the root cause of the frantic 911 call.